vishwanathakuthota/scraper-10K-filling-AI-Agent/README.md

   # 📊 SEC 10-K AI Agent for undersatning the

-This Python script automates the process of downloading the latest 10-K financial filings and Management Discussion & Analysis (MD&A) reports from the U.S. Securities and Exchange Commission (SEC) website.
+This AI Agent helps the process of downloading the latest 10-K financial filings and Management Discussion & Analysis (MD&A) reports from the U.S. Securities and Exchange Commission (SEC) website.
 It's designed to be a valuable tool for investors, analysts, and researchers who need quick and easy access to this information.

 ## Key Features